addblack/diet-recipes/README.md

 #### Can i see it in action?

 Yes, you can check it here - favorite.travel/recipes-2/ (Animations and ui improvements coming soon)

+#### Can i see code for this app made with react?
+Yes, you can check it here - https://github.com/addblack/recipe-app